kuzudb/kuzu-docs/blog/2024-01-04-llms-graphs-part-1/index.md

     constraint was given an explicit English name: `hasCatastrophe` in the ontology.
 This explicitness may make it easier for LLMs to understand the schema and generate SPARQL queries.

-Both of these are qualitative hypotheses. however, there is a more immediate reason the authors of this paper may have obtained such major differences between the two approaches they tried.
+Both of these are qualitative hypotheses.
+However, there is a more immediate reason the authors of this paper may have obtained such major differences between the two approaches they tried.
 Intentionally or unintentionally, their ontology is simplified significantly compared to the relational schema they have.
 For example, the Claim relation has `Claim_Reopen_Date` and `Claim_Status_Code` properties which are removed from the ontology.